Public housing estates in Ma On Shan: Kam Ying Court

 Kam Ying Court (錦英苑) is a HOS court.
 It has totally 10 blocks built at a hill called Ma On Terrace (or Saddle Ridge Terrace) (馬鞍台) and was completed in 1991.

 Lee On Estate

 Lee On Estate (利安邨) is a public estate located at Wu Kai Sha and near MTR Wu Kai Sha station.
 It is the third public housing estate in Ma On Shan.
 It consists of five residential buildings completed in 1993 and 1994.
+Besides, there is a shopping mall (Lee On Shopping Centre) inside of the housing estate.

 Park Belvedere

 Park Belvedere (雅景臺) is a Sandwich Class Housing Scheme court on the reclaimed land of Ma On Shan Town Centre.
 Developed by the Hong Kong Housing Society, the court consists of four blocks built in 1998.

 Saddle Ridge Garden

 Saddle Ridge Garden (富寶花園) is a HOS and PSPS court in Ma On Shan, built at a hill called Ma On Terrace (or Saddle Ridge Terrace) (馬鞍台).
 It is named from the name of hill, Saddle Ridge (馬鞍).
 It was jointly developed by the Hong Kong Housing Authority and Chevalier Group, with totally 12 blocks built in 1993.